Mikolkar/book-management/README.md

 ```
 ### API
 To use the API, add --api at the end of the command
-but before you run the server:
+but before you need to run the server first.

 #### For example:
 ```shell